 4.3 Behavioural determinants

 The relationship between physical activity and the probability of having each of our health measures was graded by the level of intensity of physical activity (Table 6).
-Compared to those who exercised vigorously, people who were physically inactive had 1.6 times larger odds of having basic MM (95% CI 1.21 – 1.41), twice larger odds of having complex MM (95% CI 1.78-2.27) and 8 times larger odds of having MFLs (95% CI 7.01-9.69).
+Compared to those who exercised vigorously, people who were physically inactive had 1.6 times larger odds of having basic MM (95% CI 1.21 – 1.41), twice larger odds of having complex MM (95% CI 1.78-2.27) and 8 times larger odds of having MFL10+ (95% CI 7.00-9.43).
 The frequency of alcohol consumption was associated with our health outcomes but not in the expected way.
 The probability of developing each of our health outcomes increased with decreasing frequency of drinking (Table 6).
 A history of smoking was related to the health outcomes.
-Ex-smokers had higher odds ratios compared to people who never smoked: 1.27 (95% CI 1.17 – 1.37) for basic MM, OR 1.29 (95% CI 1.17 – 1.42) for complex MM and OR 1.3 (95% CI 1.15 – 1.48) for multiple functional limitations.
+Ex-smokers had higher odds ratios compared to people who never smoked: 1.27 (95% CI 1.17 – 1.37) for basic MM, OR 1.29 (95% CI 1.17 – 1.42) for complex MM and OR 1.37 (95% CI 1.23-1.54) for ten or more multiple functional limitations.

 Table 6.
 Basic multimorbidity, complex multimorbidity, functional limitation and behavioural determinants